kubedb/docs/docs/guides/redis/reconfigure/redis.md

 3000
 ```

 As we can see from the configuration of running redis, the value of `maxclients` has been changed from `2000` to `3000`.
-So the reconfiguration of the database using the `inlineConfig` field is successful.
+So the reconfiguration of the database using the `applyConfig` field is successful.

 ## Cleaning Up